 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on January 11, 2021.
-All members participated in the meeting by video conference call.
-Vice Chancellor T. Andrew Brown and Regent Nan Eileen Mead also participated but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on January 10, 2022.
+All Committee members participated in the meeting by video conference call.
+Chancellor Lester W. Young, Jr., Regent Roger Tilles, Regent Judith Chin, Regent Nan Eileen Mead, Regent Luis O. Reyes, and Regent Aramina Vega Ferrer also attended the meeting, but did not vote on any case or action.

 Professional Discipline Cases

-Your Committee recommends upon the recommendation of the Committee on the Professions, that 23 consent order applications and 1 surrender application be granted.
+Your Committee recommends, upon the recommendation of the Committee on the Professions, that 37 consent order applications and 5 surrender applications be granted.

-These recommendations are made following the review of 24 cases involving eight registered professional nurses, four licensed practical nurses, two licensed practical nurses who are also registered professional nurses, two pharmacists, one certified public accountant, one dentist, one pharmacy, one registered professional nurse who is also a nurse practitioner (Psychiatry), and one veterinary technician.
+These recommendations are made following the review of 42 cases involving twelve registered professional nurses, eight licensed practical nurses, four licensed practical nurses who are also registered professional nurses, two architects, two certified public accountants, two physical therapists, one clinical laboratory technologist, one licensed marriage and family therapist, one licensed master social worker who is also a licensed clinical social worker, one pharmacist, one podiatrist, one professional engineer, and one veterinarian.

 MOTION FOR ACTION BY FULL BOARD

-Vice-Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on January 11, 2021, copies of which have been distributed to each Regent.
+Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on January 10, 2022, copies of which have been distributed to each Regent.

 MATTERS NOT REQUIRING BOARD ACTION